opendatalab/MLLM-DataEngine/engine_pipeline/README.md

 ## Step 2: Query Construction

 This step constructs queries for GPT-4 to generate data.
 The classified 'bad cases' are used as few-shot examples.
 Additionally, CLIP is used to select suitable images from the COCO dataset while a prompt template helps manage the instruction.
+This step requires [CLIP](https://github.com/openai/CLIP), following official instructions to install.

 Following the example command below: